I would like to extend a personal welcome to the new Journal of Structural Heart Disease (JSHD).

 - Libraries of videos portraying patient experiences

 The scope will include all adults with structural, valvular, and congenital heart diseases.
 It is anticipated that this journal will cover imaging related to interventional therapies for these disorders.
-Imaging has become one of the most important aspects in this discipline.
+Imaging has become one of the most important aspects of this discipline.
 In addition to imaging, of course, the main focus will be on the treatment aspects of all congenital, valvular, and structural heart disease in the adult patient.
 This certainly will include the aortic valve, the aortic arch, the mitral valve, the left atrial appendage, the atrial septum (ASDs/PFOs), the tricuspid valve, the ventricular septum (VSD), the right ventricle outflow tract, the pulmonic valve and the branch pulmonary arteries and any miscellaneous topics not covered under these subheadings.
-Although the focus will be on “catheter therapies,” the journal will also cover basic science articles, natural history and surgical management.
+Although the focus will be on “catheter therapies,” the journal will also cover basic science articles, natural history, and surgical management.

-The journal is expected to be an open access, peer reviewed journal that will appeal to a multidisciplinary group of specialists, including adult interventional cardiologists, pediatric/congenital interventional cardiologists, cardiac surgeons (congenital and non-congenital), cardiovascular anesthesiologists, engineers, nurses and technologists working in interventional cardiology and basic science researchers in structural and congenital heart disease.
+The journal is expected to be an open access, peer-reviewed journal that will appeal to a multidisciplinary group of specialists, including adult interventional cardiologists, pediatric/congenital interventional cardiologists, cardiac surgeons (congenital and non-congenital), cardiovascular anesthesiologists, engineers, nurses and technologists working in interventional cardiology and basic science researchers in structural and congenital heart disease.
 This multidisciplinary exposure is a specific motivation for the development of this journal.
 This journal covers the entire spectrum of structural and congenital heart disease in the adult patient.
 The journal is intended to foster cross-fertilization of ideas between clinicians taking care of this large group of patients.
 This journal will be solely online with rapid communication and publishing of articles and readers comments.
 The readers have an opportunity to interact directly with authors in a rapid way.
 The intent is to go beyond limitations and restrictions of current journals.
-The on-line format and website will provide a mechanism for extensive still-visual content as well as video segments.
+The online format and website will provide a mechanism for extensive still-visual content as well as video segments.
 The journal initially is intended to be published bi-monthly, with a possible more frequent publishing as it becomes established.
 The Editorial Board is intended to be international, to encourage broad subscription.

 Table of Contents